JvanKatwijk/qt-1090/README.md

 ---------------------------------------------------------------------------

 Support can be configured for SDRplay, RTLSDR based devices and  the hackrf one.
-If all devices are configured, the software will first attempt to open the SDRplay, if that fails, an attempt is made to open the hackRF device, and if that fails an RTLSDR based device.
+The software will attempt to open one of the configures devices, first the SDRplay, if that fails, an attempt is made to open the hackRF device (if configured), and if that fails an RTLSDR based device (if configured).
 If that fails, it is assumed that - since no devices are apparently connected - you want to read in a file, and a file selector will show.

 As a - yet - untested addition, a client for the rtl_tcp server is implemented.
 In order to select this, use a command line parameter "-n".
+Note that the server should run at 2400000 samples/second.

 ---------------------------------------------------------------------------
 Normal usage